Orebygaard: Architecture

 The current Neo-Renaissance style main building is constructed in red brick with horizontal cement bands.
-It consists of a long north-south oriented main wing with two short side wings to the east and an octagonal tower at its southwestern corner and a larger, square corner at the northwestern corner. in the 1890s the interior underwent minor alterations in the under supervision of the architect Axel Berg.
+It consists of a long north-south oriented main wing with two short side wings to the east and an octagonal tower at its southwestern corner and a larger, square tower at the northwestern corner. in the 1890s the interior underwent minor alterations in the under supervision of the architect Axel Berg.